alondmnt/joplin-plugin-jarvis/GUIDE.md

 1. Download [LM Studio](https://lmstudio.ai/)
 2. Open the LM Studio app
-3. Download a model
+3. Go to the "Discover" tab and download a LLM model
-4. Go to the Local Server tab, and press Start Server
+4. Go to the "Developer" tab, select a model to load

 | Setting | Advanced | Value |
 |---------|----------|-------|